DTS-STN/Data-Patterns/about.md

 Another way is through a combination of obstructive patterns including:

-* **Pre-selection** - where settings options are selected by default
+* **pre-selection:** where settings options are selected by default
-* **Click fatigue** - where a user is led to accept a default or easy path by making click paths of different lengths/effort
+* **click fatigue:** where a user is led to accept a default or easy path by making click paths of different lengths/effort
-* **Hidden information** - where useful options or details are hidden or difficult to access
+* **hidden information:** where useful options or details are hidden or difficult to access

 <img class="img-responsive" src="assets/images/preselection.png" alt="Cookie pop-up box featuring three settings and sliding toggle buttons for each, set to on.
 Since all settings are pre-selected and there is no option to clear all, the user must click each toggle individually to adjust their settings.
 Information about the settings is hidden via an &quot;Advanced settings&quot; link.
 A &quot;Submit&quot; button lets the user confirm their choices.">